Sinclair, Inc. 🐔🐔🐔🐔

 Executive Chairman David Smith

-David Smith, the executive chairman of Sinclair Broadcast Group, is a longtime Republican donor who has used his vast empire of local-television stations to promote Donald Trump and Smith’s reactionary ideologies.
-It’s known for forcing its hundreds of local television stations to run commentary favorable to the Trump administration, including a 2018 segment where anchors mimicked Donald Trump’s outlandish claims about “fake news.”
+David Smith, the executive chairman of Sinclair Broadcast Group, is a longtime Republican donor who has used his vast empire of local-television stations to promote Donald Trump’s reactionary ideology.
+Sinclair has forced its hundreds of local-television stations to run commentary favorable to the Trump administration.
+This has included a 2018 segment where anchors mimicked Donald Trump’s outlandish claims about “fake news.”

 The conglomerate is now poised for further growth and hopeful that a Trump FCC will loosen longstanding media-ownership limits so that it can acquire even more stations.
 In 2024, Smith purchased The Baltimore Sun and soon thereafter the newspaper began publishing stories with Sinclair’s trademark right-wing bent.